 - Duration: Up to three years

-- Eligibility: Applicants must be from a university or research institute based in the UK
+- Eligibility: Applicants may be from any university or research institute based anywhere in the world

 - Value: Up to £55,000 per year, although total funding will not exceed £160,000

-All applications are sent to two/three external referees in the field who are asked to rate the scientific value and feasibility of the project.
-These reviews and the original proposals are then rated by members of our medical research review panel.
-The top-rated applications are then funded.
+Full applications are sent to three external referees in the field who are asked to rate the scientific value and feasibility of the project.
+These reviews and the original proposals are then rated by members of our International Project Grant review panel.
+The top-rated applications are funded.

 Applicants are notified of the outcome as soon as possible following the final decision.
-Feedback is given upon request.
+Feedback will be provided to all applicants who are invited to submit a full proposal.

-- Prof Adrian Rees, University of Newcastle (chair)
+- Professor Adrian Rees, University of Newcastle (chair)

 - Dr Chris Sumner, Institute of Hearing Research, Nottingham